jtorleonstudios/JTorleonStudios/index.md

-# Select your preferred choice to be redirected to the service that manage the issues
+# Select your preferred choice

+To satisfy all members of the community, we decided to create this web page where you can choose your favorite site or talk about your problem with the JTorLeon Studios team.
+Below you have the buttons to be redirected to the different services.
+Thank you for your support and love!

-# GitLab
+# GitLab issues

+<a href="https://github.com/jtorleonstudios/JTorleon" class="btn">View on GitLab</a>

-# GitHub
+# GitHub issues

+<a href="https://github.com/jtorleonstudios/JTorleon" class="btn">View on GitHub</a>